JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/SINGLE_PROJECT.md

 ## 5. Create, add, commit a new file and run `./gradlew assemble`

-- Because the git status is clean, instead of using a timestamp, it uses the latest commit hash.
+- Because the git status is clean, instead of using a `DIRTY` suffix, it uses the latest commit hash.

 ```text
 semver: 0.1.0.1+26f0484